A stacked boxes project

 Here is the finished stack from a couple of sides

 - Be flexible with color.
 I did plan at the beginning trying to coordinate from side to side and layer to layer.
-But once I was in the making I did make changes.
+But once I was in the actual making I did make changes.
 This was especially true with the interiors.
 I did all the choices on the fly, so I did find I liked it better if I was comparing not just side to side as I started with doing the first layer but also from layer to layer.

 - Cover the backs completely.
 There were several times I had to adjust the position of box to box as the back wasn’t fully covered.